itachi612/base_of_SQL/README.md

 - Files to turn in: `ex00_first_select.ipynb`.
 - Allowed functions: `import pandas as pd`, `import sqlite3`.

-Having only Python in your toolbox can sometimes be limiting.
-Remember during the first day of Piscine when you worked with command-line tools because they are more efficient for certain tasks?
+Having only Python in your toolbox can be limiting.
+Do you remember the first day of Bootcamp, when you used command-line tools because they're more efficient for certain tasks?
 Today, you will work with SQL.
 Why might that be useful to you?
-Sometimes your data might not be stored in convenient CSV or JSON files, but rather in a database, and you have to extract it somehow.
-SQL can also be used with Apache Spark and Hive, tools used for processing big data, but with Hive, it's called HQL.
+Sometimes, your data might not be stored in CSV or JSON files, but rather in a database.
+In that case, you would need to extract the data somehow.
+SQL can be used with Apache Spark and Hive, which are tools for processing big data.
+With Hive, it's called HQL.

-Download the [the SQLite database](https://drive.google.com/open?id=1zQ8AR2Ry3ajzB3UZO1Sfk3xtDJlzQF2M).
+Download [the SQLite database](https://drive.google.com/open?id=1zQ8AR2Ry3ajzB3UZO1Sfk3xtDJlzQF2M).
 Throughout the day, you will work with different tables from the database using Pandas.
 They are all connected and refer to the same project.
 The dataset is real and comes from an educational company.
 The company has its own platform where students can check if their solution is correct and receive other feedback.
-The table checker stores logs of which labs and when users checked them.
+The table checker stores logs of which labs users checked and when.

 ![lada](misc/images/lada.png)

-The company created a new page on the platform called Newsfeed where these logs are visible to all students in the program.
-Logs of page visits are stored in another table, pageviews.
-The hypothesis was that the page would create peer pressure, prompting students to start working on the labs earlier.
-This could be beneficial because they could complete more iterations and experiment with different approaches.
+The company created a new page on the platform called "Newsfeed", where these logs are visible to all students in the program.
+Logs of page visits are stored in a separate table called "pageviews".
+The hypothesis was that the page would create peer pressure and prompt students to start working on the labs earlier.
+This could be beneficial because students could complete more iterations and experiment with different approaches.
 In this series of exercises, you will determine whether this hypothesis is correct.

 ![lenta](misc/images/lenta.png)

 But first, let's start with something simple.
-For this exercise, you need to retrieve filtered data from a table in the database.
-Why is it important to filter the data in the query but not afterward in Pandas?
+For this exercise, you need to retrieve filtered data from a database table.
+Why is it important to filter the data in the query but not in Pandas afterward?
 Because tables can be enormous.
 If you try to retrieve the entire table, you won't be able to process it.
 Always keep this in mind.

-The first method of filtering is to choose only the columns you need.
+First, choose only the columns you need.

-Second, choose the rows you really need.
+Second, select the rows you need.

 In more detail: